 The purpose of our inspections and compliance program is to ensure that facilities are treating, storing and disposing of their generated hazardous waste in accordance with the hazardous waste regulations.
 The unit monitors the actions necessary for a facility to return to compliance and also initiates penalty actions for severe violations of the regulations.
 It also responds to citizen complaints dealing with improper storage and disposal of hazardous waste.

-Steps to Basic Hazardous Waste Management
+Steps to Basic Hazardous Waste Management -- (PDF)

 Hazardous Waste Inspections and Compliance Reports